Laju, pictured with her father

 When I was in primary school, I asked my mother to teach me how to use Microsoft Word so that I was ahead of my classmates.
 I enjoyed helping whoever I sat with when they could not keep up with the teacher.
 It made me happy whenever I assisted any of my classmates (who had setbacks) to catch up with the activities of the class.
 When I become a Computer Engineer, I want to primarily set up a foundation globally which will develop people technologically and engage them in an innovative and creative way.
 I would also like to specialize in Biotechnology and Robotics not only to save people’s lives but to change it for the better and give them hope for their future.

 I felt very blessed when I received the email from Ashesi offering me the Ashesi Financial Aid.
-I am grateful to all the donors for giving me the opportunity to study at Ashesi in order to show my potential in a supportive community.
-I assure them that I will live up to their expectations of my academic performance while at Ashesi.
+I am grateful to all the donors for giving me the opportunity to study in Ashesi in order to show my potential in a supportive community.
+I assure them that I will live up to their expectations of my academic performance while in Ashesi.

 I am grateful to all the donors for giving me the opportunity to study in Ashesi in order to